 Figure 13 shows a 55″ LG TV mounted onto concrete wall in a condo.
 LG sound bar is mounted below the TV.
 Wires are concealed on the wall using wire raceway.
 Component stand wasn’t present at the time so the Rogers HD box is just sitting on the floor until it arrives.

-Figure 14 shows a 46″ Samsung LED TV mounted with an Articulating Bracket Product ID: 1002.
+Figure 14 shows a 46″ Samsung LED TV mounted with a Full Motion TV wall mount (Product ID: 1002).
 Samsung sound bar is mounted above the TV using sound bar brackets.
 As you can see, the sound bar swivels with the TV.